vhcd/vhcd.github.io/_posts/2021-02-12-just-a-videogame.md

 [![CAVE](/images/360sim.jpg)][2]

 CAVEs come with a great challenge: how do you render on all the screens?
-Whereas a videogame might run on a wide-screen, here we're talking 360° of field of view, with multiple 4K screens.
+Whereas a video game might run on a wide-screen, here we're talking 360° of field of view, with multiple 4K screens.
 A single computer won't be powerful enough to render on all screens.
 So you're going to have to somehow distribute the rendering across a cluster, and synchronize it so that all screens display the same scene state at the exact same time.
 Not a small feat to accomplish.

 ## What we'll talk about next

-In the coming posts, we talk deeper about the choices we've made for our driving simulator, the good and the bad of game engines, and how we've managed to workaround their shortcomings.
+In the coming posts, we talk deeper about the choices we've made for our driving simulator, the good and the bad of game engines, and how we've managed to work around their shortcomings.
 All that when being a team of mostly one person, for which making a driving simulator isn't really in their job description.

 [1]: https://polycount.com/discussion/209380/unity-editor-theme-survey-second-iteration
 [2]: https://www.cnet.com/roadshow/news/general-motors-gm-360-degree-simulator/